 I use a chlorine filter on my shower head.
 Something I highly recommend.
 Why?
 Chlorine contributes to skin issues like dryness, dandruff, eczema.
 It’s also toxic – linked to respiratory problems and asthma.

 Every time you shower, you soak your hair and skin in chlorine and and inhale the heated fumes.
 I read somewhere that one shower contains the same levels as an entire day’s drinking water.

 You can get a chlorine filter fairly inexpensive at your local home improvement/ hardware store.
 It screws onto your existing shower head.

 I just wasn’t thrilled with the results.
 Baking soda was rough on my hair and castile soap left my hair kinda stringy with no bounce afterwards.

 Judging by the quantity of raving reviews online, it seems to work well for lots of people.
 For me, I decided it was worth exploring other options.
 Plus I love experimenting and then sharing with you.
 And I’m not ruling out a little further experimentation in the future.

 When I do more long-term travel, I might just keep using the castile soap because it’s so portable and a great multi-tasker.

-Stay tuned for the next article when I share my current herbal concoction – the very first home-made hair wash that I’m loving.
-So far I’ve used it for a couple of weeks and it has my hair feeling moisturized without weighing it down.
+In Part 3 of this series, I share my DIY herbal shampoo/conditioner recipe that kicks “No-Poo’s” butt. ;) So far I’ve used it for a few months and it has my hair feeling moisturized without weighing it down.

 Now your turn.
 Do you use baking soda or castile soap?
 How have they worked for you?